Where and when is the event?

 Will there be food?

 So much food!
-Shavuot dinner is being catered by Six Points Kosher Events (under the supervision of Community Kashrus of Greater Philadelphia).
+Shavuot dinner is being catered by The Dairy (under the supervision of Community Kashrus of Greater Philadelphia).
 There will also be plenty of cheesecake and other goodies for dessert, snacks and caffeine throughout the night, and breakfast following morning services.

 Can my friends come if they haven’t registered?

 Yes!
 Everyone is welcome.
 However, it would help us immensely to have your registration in advance so we know how many people to expect, and your financial contributions are crucial to help us pay for the event.